 Legislation and Guidance

-The Health and Safety Commission’s Approved Code of Practice, L8, the control of legionella bacteria in water systems is the principle document defining the controls required in respect to the risks from legionella bacteria.
+The Approved Code of Practice, L8, the control of legionella bacteria in water systems is the principle document defining the controls required in respect to the risks from legionella bacteria.
 Approved Codes of Practice give practical guidance on compliance.
-Failure to comply with an Approved Code of Practice is not an offence in itself.
-However, these codes have special legal status.
+Failure to comply with an Approved Code of Practice is not an offence in itself, however, these codes have special legal status.
 If an employer/individual faces criminal prosecution under health and safety law, and it is proved that the advice of the Approved Code of Practice has not been followed, a court can regard it as evidence of guilt unless it is satisfied that the employer/individual has complied with the law in some other way.
 Following Approved Codes of Practice is therefore regarded as best practice.

 The regulatory framework extends to include consideration of legionella bacteria under COSHH (7), publications and regulations covering the design of water systems, such as British Standard 8558(8) and the Water Fittings Regulations (9).
 The principles of which are drawn on and extended into the healthcare environment through the NHS Estates Health and Technical Memorandum series principally HTM 04-01 – Safe water in healthcare premises.